johnchoi96/johnchoi96/README.md

 ### Hi there 👋
 - 💬 I'm John Choi, and I am a recent Computer Science and Engineering graduate from The Ohio State University’s College of Engineering.
-I have experience in iOS Development (Swift/UIKit), React.JS, REST API dev (Java SpringBoot), Python, C, C++, and Linux to name a few of my skills, and I am passionately looking to get further into software engineering.
+I have experience in iOS Development (Swift/UIKit), React.JS, REST API dev (Spring Boot), Python, C, C++, and Linux to name a few of my skills, and I am passionately looking to get further into software engineering.
 - 💬 Software Engineer @ JPMorgan Chase & Co.
 - 💬 Prev: SWE Intern @ Apple, SAS Software, UMD/NASA, Lenovo
 <!--